amu-cai/geval/README.md

                              evaluated (default: "out.tsv")
     --expected-file EXPECTED The name of the file with expected results (default: "expected.tsv")
     --metric METRIC          Metric to be used - RMSE, MSE, Accuracy or BLEU (default: RMSE)

 If you need another metric, let me know, or do it yourself!

+## Licence

+Apache License 2.0

+## Authors

+Filip Graliński